 Breast augmentation is one of the more frequently requested plastic surgery procedures at our clinic and we have considerable experience in this type of surgery.
 There are many varied reasons for wishing to undergo a breast enhancement procedure.
 For example, you may feel that your breasts seem disproportionately small relative to the rest of your body, or that your breasts have changed shape after breastfeeding.

-For reasons of patient safety and to insure the best possible outcome, surgery is only performed in large accredited private hospitals such as the Blackrock Clinic.
-These facilities meet the highest international accredition standards (JCI) and have rigorous infection control policies.
+For reasons of patient safety and to ensure the best possible outcome, breast implants surgery is only performed in large accredited private hospitals such as the Blackrock Clinic.
+These facilities meet the highest international accreditation standards (JCI) and have rigorous infection control policies.
 Surgery in small stand alone clinics with limited staff on duty or in clinics located in unusual settings on the periphery is not considered best practice internationally.
-The reason why many clinics do not operate in such facilities is because the surgeons employed in these clinics would not meet the strict criteria to be given admitting rights.
+The reason why many clinics do not operate in such facilities is that the surgeons employed in these clinics would not meet the strict criteria to be given admitting rights.

 The breast surgery takes about an hour and is performed under general anesthesia.
 The Consultant Plastic Surgeon makes an incision in the skin and underlying tissues and then creates a pocket where the implant is placed.
 The most common method is to place the incision in the groove under the breast, known as the Akademikliniken Method which you may already have read about (if not, click here).
 Because the incision is placed under the breast, at the edge of the new implant the scar when fully healed is generally barely visible.